 In USA there are so many doom, sludge, blackened whatnot bands, man… It’s not real.
 Yeah, I guess the scene is huge and shit, but still, you open a local label and everything’s band names with all caps one word names, usually featuring bong or sun in their names.
-The rest you know huge beards, whisky with beer (meh) and big men with tiny fuzzy guitars.
-So I guess as it’s quite a task to get a name for yourself in this already pretty oversaturated scene it’s the same for listeners to even start listening to a band, because they are just so many of them.
+The rest, you know, huge beards, whiskey with beer (meh) and big men with tiny fuzzy guitars.
+So, I guess, as it’s quite a task to get a name for yourself in this already pretty oversaturated scene, it’s the same for listeners to even start listening to a band… they are just so many of them.

 To make things even easier I’ll give you a hint what you’re going to find on this one.
 Hidden behind the one of the most inappropriate artworks I’ve seen for a doom / sludge record (not just because of that non-proportional bird sitting on Frankenstein’s gigantic skull, but the questionable typographic choice as well) you find one track per band.

 On Side A are Musket Hawk, a band blending doom and sludge, with a bit of death metal / grind.
 Their track is mostly based on builds up, leading in is a heavy riff and a slightly dissonant melody which as all instruments enter disappears.
 Most specific thing about this track are the vocals, the singers experiment with few blends, ranging from depressive black metalish screeches to ultra low growls and all that’s in between.
 There are cool tempo switches (kind of post-metal style), rhythmic variations and crunchy guitar textures in this one, definitely an interesting listen that might be able to get you into checking the band out further.